mvolkmann/hono-htmx-turso/README.md

   ```

 - Start a local server by entering `bun dev`.
-  Press "b" to open a browser with localhost:8787.
+  Press "b" to open a browser to localhost:8787.

+- Test all the functionality by added a dog, editing it, and deleting it.

 - Redeploy the app by entering `bun run deploy`